Aksu City: Mongol era

-In 1207–08, they submitted to Genghis Khan.
-Around 1220, Aksu became the capital of the Kingdom of Mangalai.
+In 1207–1208, Aksu submitted to Genghis Khan who founded the Mongol Empire.
 The area had been part of the whole Mongol Empire before it was occupied by the independent-minded Chagatai Khanate under the House of Ögedei in 1286 from the hands of Kublai's Yuan dynasty.
-After the decline of the Yuan in the mid-14th century and subsequently the Chagatai Khanate in the late 14th century, Aksu fell under the power of Turkic and Mongol warlords.
+After the decline of the Yuan dynasty and the split of the Chagatai Khanate in the mid-14th century, Aksu became a territory of the khanate of Moghulistan.
+Later Aksu fell under the power of Turkic and Mongol warlords.
+Like most of Xinjiang, Aksu fell under the control of the Khojas and the Dzungar Khanate.
+Along with Kashgar, Asku played an important role in east–west exchange.

+Qing era

+The Qing dynasty of China conquered the Dzungar Khanate during the final stage of the Dzungar–Qing Wars in the late 1750s.
+By 1760, the whole Xinjiang including Aksu became the territory of the Qing dynasty.
+The Aksu region was given immediate legitimacy by the Qing government, which also gave it the name Wensu Independent Department (溫宿直隸州) and appointed an imperial agent to supervise its activity.

-Along with most of Xinjiang, Aksu fell under the control of the Khojas, and later that of Yaqub Beg, during the Dungan Revolt of 1864–1877.
+Aksu was seized by Yaqub Beg during the Dungan Revolt of 1864–1877.
 Yakub Beg seized Aksu from Chinese Muslim forces.
-After the defeat of the rebellion, a learned cleric named Musa Sayrami (1836–1917), who had occupied positions of importance in Aksu under both rebel regimes, authored Tārīkh-i amniyya (History of Peace), which is considered by modern historians as one of the most important historical sources on the period.
+After the reconquest of Xinjiang, the Qing dynasty formed Aksu Prefecture as part of the new Xinjiang Province in 1884.
+After the fall of Yakub Beg, a learned cleric named Musa Sayrami (1836–1917), who had occupied positions of importance in Aksu under both rebel regimes, authored Tārīkh-i amniyya (History of Peace), which is considered by modern historians as one of the most important historical sources on the period.